-- 3.34 Discharges the requirements of Chapter 7 of Localism Act 2011. - 3.35 Assists the Fire Authority in the promotion and maintenance of high standards. - 3.36 Recommends the Members' Code of Conduct to the Fire Authority (and updates/amendments). - 3.37 Secures applications for the role of Independent Person and make recommendations to the Fire Authority. - 3.38 Manages the relationship with the Independent Persons. - 3.39 Considers requests for dispensations and grant them (where appropriate). - 3.40 Ensures delivery of training for Members on standards issues. - 3.41 Issues advice to Members on standards issues. - 3.42 Approves the format of the register of Members' interests and monitor completion. - 3.43 Agrees arrangements for investigation and decision-making in relation to allegations of breaches of the Members' code of conduct. - 3.44 Monitors Member attendance and recommend action to the Fire Authority. - 3.45 Arranges for the review of Members' allowances and recommend to the Fire Authority. - 3.46 Secures appropriate corporate governance arrangements and monitor them. - 3.47 Monitors compliments and complaints (including ombudsman matters). - 3.48 Reviews Fire Authority's constitution and make recommendations to Fire Authority. - 3.49 Provides support to the Monitoring Officer and Section 151 Officer (Local Government Act 1972). - 3.50 Considers and act upon developments related to standards in its broadest sense. - 3.51 Agrees any indemnity afforded to Members and/or officers. - 3.52 Settles the terms of any Member/officer protocol. - 3.53 Monitors the effectiveness of Member/officer relationships. - 3.54 Considers matters referred by Performance and Overview Committee.
+- 3.32 Discharges the requirements of Chapter 7 of Localism Act 2011. - 3.33 Assists the Fire Authority in the promotion and maintenance of high standards. - 3.34 Recommends the Members' Code of Conduct to the Fire Authority (and updates/amendments). - 3.35 Secures applications for the role of Independent Person and make recommendations to the Fire Authority. - 3.36 Manages the relationship with the Independent Persons. - 3.37 Considers requests for dispensation and grant them (where appropriate). - 3.38 Ensures delivery of training for Members on standards issues. - 3.39 Issues advice to Members on standards issues. - 3.40 Approves the format of the register of Members' interests and monitor completion. - 3.41 Agrees arrangements for investigation and decision-making in relation to allegations of breaches of the Members' code of conduct. - 3.42 Monitors Member attendance and recommend action to the Fire Authority. - 3.43 Arranges for the review of Members' allowances and recommend to the Fire Authority. - 3.44 Secures appropriate corporate governance arrangements (with the assistance of Audit Committee) and monitor them. - 3.45 Monitors compliments and complaints (including ombudsman matters). - 3.46 Reviews Fire Authority's constitution and make recommendations to Fire Authority. - 3.47 Provides support to the Monitoring Officer and Section 151 Officer (Local Government Act 1972). - 3.48 Considers and act upon developments related to standards in its broadest sense. - 3.49 Agrees any indemnity afforded to Members and/or officers. - 3.50 Settles the terms of any Member/officer protocol. - 3.51 Monitors the effectiveness of Member/officer relationships.

-- 3.55 Settles the strategy for audit arrangements and carry out high level monitoring of the effectiveness of those arrangements. - 3.56 Determines the Authority's approach to the transparency agenda and monitor compliance with information-related legislative requirements.
+- 3.52 Considers matters referred by Performance and Overview Committee. - 3.53 Determines the Authority's approach to the transparency agenda and monitor compliance with information-related legislative requirements.